 Mr Ian Townsend

 Hello, my name is Ian Townsend and I have the privilege of being the Vice Chair of Governors here at Nine Acres primary school.
 I have been on the board of Governors since Easter 2015 and have enjoyed being part of the schools journey since that time.
 Among many other roles and activities, I take a lead in supporting and monitoring EYFS and English.
 I am an experienced primary school teacher myself and use my professional knowledge as best I can to support the Head Teacher, the staff and the Governor’s to give the children of Nine Acres the education they deserve in a safe, caring and nurturing environment where they can develop resilience, perseverance and above all else, success.
-My daughter is a very happy pupil at the school so when working with the Governors, my first thoughts are always from a parents perspective.
+My son is a very happy pupil at the school so when working with the Governors, my first thoughts are always from a parents perspective.
 The pleasure of serving on the Governors is that the children are at the very heart of every discussion that is had and decision that is made.

 As we strive for excellence, we always welcome and encourage your thoughts and feedback and warmly welcome you to come and see what we are doing and where possible, be a part of it.